team of professionals sitting in office

 How can the KYC process help to prevent money laundering?

-For the verification stage of KYC, a business will usually need the customers:
+For the verification stage of KYC, a business will usually need the customer’s:

 Name